OCD. Diagnosis and Treatment

 Body Dysmorphic Disorder (BDD)

 Some phobias are also accompanied by impulse control and/or other body focused repetitive behaviours.
 One of such phobias is Body Dysmorphic Disorder (Dysmorphophobia).
 Patients with Body Dysmorphic Disorder (BDD) are preoccupied with an imagined defect of their physical appearance.
 The patients can spend hours checking and rechecking their appearance in the mirror.
-They frequently undergo surgery trying to reach a perfect appearance of their face or body.
-They tend to repeat the surgery, because they remain unhappy with the effect.
-The series of surgeries often end with a devastating effect of a full body deformation.
+They frequently undergo surgery, trying to reach a perfect appearance of their face or body.
+They tend to repeat the surgery because they remain unhappy with the effect.
+The series of surgeries often end with a devastating effect of full body deformation.

 Obsessive Compulsive Personality Disorder (OCPD)